microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/opentypeextension.md

 > **Note:** \* Due to an existing service limitation, delegates cannot create open extension-appended events in shared mailbox calendars.
 Attempts to do so will result in an `ErrorAccessDenied` response.

-For more information about Microsoft Graph extensibility, see [Add custom data to resources using extensions](/graph/extensibility-overview) and [Add custom data to users using open extensions](/graph/extensibility-open-users).
+For more information about Microsoft Graph extensibility including limits for open extensions, see [Add custom properties to resources using extensions](/graph/extensibility-overview) and [Add custom data to users using open extensions](/graph/extensibility-open-users).

-## Outlook-specific considerations
+### Outlook-specific considerations

 Each open extension present on an Outlook resource (event, message, or personal contact) is stored in a [MAPI named property](/office/client-developer/outlook/mapi/mapi-named-properties).
 When you create open extensions for Outlook, consider that MAPI named properties are a finite resource in a user's mailbox.
 When a user's named property quota is exhausted, you can't create any more named properties for that user.
 This can result in unexpected behavior from clients that rely on named properties to function.